Immigration & Nationality Law.

 If you have been terminated, made redundant or feel that you are being discriminated against in your current job, please contact us for advice.

-We offer our clients a clear path through their legal obligations and ensure we provide a practical, sensible advice to get the most cost effective solution for you.
+We offer our clients a clear path through their legal obligations and ensure we provide a practical, sensible advice to get the most cost effective solution for them.
 We can help with:

 - drafting contracts of employment